Sanmao (writer)

-Sanmao (三毛 (Sānmáo)) was the pen name of Echo Chen Ping (born Chen Mao-ping; 26 March 1943 – 4 January 1991), a Chinese-born Taiwanese writer and translator.
+Sanmao (三毛 (Sānmáo)) was the pen name of Echo Chen Ping (born Chen Mao-ping; 26 March 1943 – 4 January 1991), a Taiwanese writer and translator.
 Her works range from autobiographical writing, travel writing and reflective novels, to translations of Spanish-language comic strips.
 She studied philosophy and taught German before becoming a career writer.
 Her pen name was adopted from the main character of Zhang Leping's most famous work, Sanmao.
 In English, she was also known as Echo or Echo Chan, the first name she used in Latin script, after the eponymous Greek nymph.
 Since childhood, she was said to have avoided writing the character "Mao" (懋) as it was too complex; later in life, she legally changed her name to Chen Ping.

 Early life

 She was born Chen Mao-ping in Chongqing to Chen Siqing, a lawyer, and Miao Jinlan.
 She had an older sister, Chen Tianxin.
 Her parents were devout Christians.
 Her family was from Zhejiang.
 After the Second Sino-Japanese War, the family moved to Nanjing.
-When she was six, her family moved to Taiwan because of the Communist takeover of China.
+When she was six, her family moved to Taiwan due to the victory of the Chinese Communist Party in the Chinese Civil War.
 She disliked the restrictiveness of the Taiwanese school system.

 As a child, she developed an interest in literature and read a range of writers from all countries, including Lu Xun, Ba Jin, Bing Xin, Lao She, and Yu Dafu, and works such as The Count of Monte Cristo, Don Quixote, and Gone with the Wind.
 She read Dream of the Red Chamber as a Grade 5 student during class.
 When asked what she wanted to become when she grew up, she said that she wanted to marry a great artist, specifically Pablo Picasso.

 Due to her preoccupation with reading, Sanmao's grades suffered in middle school, particularly in mathematics.
 After an incident when a teacher drew black circles around her eyes and humiliated her in class, Sanmao dropped out.
 Her father home-schooled her in English and classical literature and hired tutors to teach her piano and painting.

 In 1962, at age 19, Sanmao published her first essay.